 Another two projects will receive basic planting materials to enable them to establish food gardens.

-Robyn thanked Bridgestone for their assistance: “Without support from outside of under-resourced communities, we can’t grow the positive effects of community gardens, tree planting and herb gardens.”
+Robyn thanked Bridgestone for their assistance and commended them on planting ‘gardens for the future’: “Without support from outside of under-resourced communities, we can’t grow the positive effects of community gardens, tree planting and herb gardens.”

 Bridgestone in Europe, Russia, Middle East, India and Africa (BSEMIA), headquartered in Zaventem (Belgium), is a subsidiary of Bridgestone Corporation, a global leader providing sustainable mobility and advanced solutions.
 In addition to its premium tyre products, BSEMIA offers a growing portfolio of tyre-centric and mobility solutions and serves its customers in an extensive retail network with thousands of touchpoints.
 Together with its partners and guided by its global corporate social responsibility commitment, Our Way to Serve, Bridgestone is dedicated to shaping a sustainable future of mobility and improving how people move, live, work and play.